Pontryagin Neural Operator for Solving Parametric General-Sum Differential Games: Introduction

-\paragraph{Contributions.} \textbf{(1) Convergence without supervision:} The convergence issue in solving discontinuous HJI values via PINN has been investigated in~\citep{zhang2023approximating}, where the authors proposed to hybridize PINN using supervised equilibria data generated by solving games offline via PMP with sampled initial states.
+\paragraph{Contributions.} \textbf{(1) Convergence without supervision:} The convergence issue in solving discontinuous HJI values via PINN has been investigated in~\cite{zhang2023approximating}, where the authors proposed to hybridize PINN using supervised equilibria data generated by solving games offline via PMP with sampled initial states.
 The major limitation of the hybrid method is in its assumption that knowledge already exists regarding where the informative equilibria should be sampled in the vast state space, e.g., collision and near-collision cases in vehicle interactions.
-In addition, generating supervisory data via solving PMP encounters numerical and convergence issues due to the existence of multiple equilibria and singular arcs.
-To the best of the authors' knowledge, this paper is among the first to address this convergence issue \textit{without} using any supervised data or domain knowledge of corner cases.
-To do so, we sample costate trajectories based on a sampling distribution defined over the state space, which evolves along the training according to the costate loss landscape.
+In addition, generating supervisory data via solving PMP encounters its own numerical issues due to the existence of multiple equilibria and singular arcs.
+To the best of the authors' knowledge, this paper is among the first to address the PINN convergence issue \textit{without} using any supervised data or domain knowledge of corner cases.
+To do so, we sample costate trajectories based on a sampling distribution defined over the state space, and evolve this distribution along the training according to the costate loss landscape.
 Considering costate losses as PMP-driven constraints, the sampling distribution essentially captures the dual variables of the PINN.
 We conduct numerical studies using a two-vehicle game at an uncontrolled intersection.
-Our experimental results reveal that, with the same data complexity, PNO surpasses the hybrid method in safety performance across a range of parametric collision zones. \textbf{(2) Solving parametric HJI via value decomposition:} This paper is also among the first to study the efficacy of physics-informed neural operators in the context of HJI equations.
+Our experimental results reveal that, with the same data complexity, PNO surpasses the hybrid neural operator (hybrid PINN + DeepONet) in safety performance across a range of parametric collision zones. \textbf{(2) Solving parametric HJI via value decomposition:} This paper is also among the first to study the efficacy of physics-informed neural operators in the context of parametric HJI equations.
 We show that the DeepONet architecture essentially learns a decomposition of the parametric value and identifies the major value basis functions.
 Empirical results on the same two-vehicle game show that the safety performance of the learned neural operator across a parametric set of collision zones closely aligns with the ground truth.
 This investigation opens up new directions towards explainable data-driven models for policy learning: Can we translate basis value (or costate) functions into explainable sub-policies (e.g., temporal logic rules) that together comprise generalizable policies for parametric sets of games?